 The System draws on technology solutions tailored to meet the demands of our growing and changing population.
 Document imaging and electronic reporting of wages and contributions allow our organization to swiftly respond to participants and offer user friendly, yet secure, access to essential information.
-In 2015, the System implemented the a next generation pension administration system, the Mississippi Automated Retirement System (MARS).
-Planning for that system began in 2010, with deployment in July 2015, followed by a 12-month warranty period.
-In March 2018, we completed a system software and partial hardware upgrade, which allowed more functionality to our internal users.
-Additionally, the PERS benefit calculators have been updated on the PERS website allowing our external users 24-hour access to estimate retirement dates and benefits.
-We continue to evaluate improvements in technology to ensure safety of data and efficiency and timeliness of operations.
+In 2015, the System implemented a next generation pension administration system, the Mississippi Automated Retirement System (MARS).
+In March 2018, we completed a system software and partial hardware upgrade, which allowed more functionality to our internal users and are currently implementing required operating software upgrades to maintain support under our licensing agreements.
+We continue to evaluate improvements in technology to ensure safety and security of data and efficiency and timeliness of operations.